dyscott/home-guesser/README.md

 ## Improvements
 This is primarily a proof-of-concept, so there is a lot of room for improvement:

-- [ ] Add error-checking.
-Currently, when an error occurs the game just crashes.
 - [ ] Improve scoring.
 Currently, it feels like it awards guesses too much and doesn't award precision enough.
 - [ ] Switch from Zillow to an international real-estate site to add more variety.
 - [ ] Switch from Google Maps to a less expensive API such as OpenLayers which is free.